 Unboxing This Mattress

-The Casper Essential is a bed-in-a-box mattress, which means it will come compressed and be shipped straight to you.
-You will want to begin by removing the rolled up Essential mattress from its box.
+The Casper Essential is a bed in a box mattress, which means it will come compressed and shipped straight to you.
+You will want to begin by removing the rolled up Casper Essential from its box.
 Then, preferably with another person’s assistance, position the roll on your bed.

 Carefully cut away the first layers of plastic until the still-compact mattress can be laid down flat.
 Then, pierce through the final layer of plastic and the Casper Essential will expand.
 Simply clear away the excess plastic and allow your mattress to breathe and fully expand.